srinivasDevarkadra/srinivasDevarkadra/README.md

 ## About Me

-A typical software nerd with a Steve job poster in my room and Elon Musk tshirt in my closet.
-I was born and brought up in New Delhi, India and living in USA since last 4 years.
+A typical software Engineer.
+I was born and brought up in Hyderabad, India and just landed in USA for my masters.

 - 💻 I’m currently a full-stack developer with a focus on cloud and distributed computing.